hmgfaria/covid19_Learning/README.md

 # covid19
-All about learning Python, Git and GitHub
+All about learning Python, Git and GitHub.
+Feita uma alteração nas cores